 Searching for the best bars and pubs in London?
 You’re in the right place.
 The capital’s drinking scene is one of the best in the world, with boundary-breaking cocktail bars taking mixed drinks to the next level, while traditional pubs bring you back down to earth in the best possible way.

-Should you be looking for the perfect pint or a cocktail beyond comprehension, our critics have rounded up their favourite bars and pubs across the capital on Time Out’s list of the 100 best bars and pubs in London.
-We've sliced and diced them by area below so you can cut out the faff and concentrate on getting a round in.
+Should you be looking for the perfect pint or a cocktail beyond comprehension, we’ve rounded up our favourite bars and pubs across the capital on Time Out’s list of the 100 best bars and pubs in London.
+Plus, we've sliced and diced them by area below so you can cut out the faff and concentrate on getting a round in.
 Bottoms up!

 The best bars and pubs in central London